-The focus is on Home Economics where food is considered as a material to be used to produce food products.
-A range of processes are used in the production of food.
-Students are assessed in relation to choosing the appropriate tools and equipment and using them safely to carry out the processes.
 Students become familiar with working through the technology process to design food products that meet the requirements of a design brief.
 They are required to evaluate their product with reference to how well it meets the design brief.
-Students also study nutrition during the semester.
-Students analyse a range of influences on personal food intake.
-They explore topical issues related to eating particularly relevant to the adolescent lifespan stage.
+Students also study nutrition and analyse a range of influences on personal food intake.
+They explore issues related to eating particularly relevant to the adolescent lifespan stage.
 In the design process assessment task, students use the Australian Dietary Guidelines and the Australian Guide to Healthy Eating to design a food product that reflects the recommendations of the food models.

 - Introduction to Food Technology

-- Kitchen management skills

-- Kitchen safety
+- Kitchen safety and hygiene

-- Planning and preparing individual meal plans

 - Factors influencing food choice

-- Nutrition Theory

 - Initiatives and strategies developed to assist individuals to make healthy food choices including the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.